 As a youth leader at my church, I’m privy to the world of middle school boys.
 On a weekly basis, I get to hear about their favorite music, current trends, and what’s happening inside their schools.

-Because of the trust we’ve developed, the kids also tell me about their fears, concerns and anxieties.
-One day while we were casually chatting, I asked the boys what were some of the things they worried about.
-At first they were a bit tentative, but they soon flooded me with various issues that were on their minds.
+Because of the trust we’ve developed, the kids also tell me about their fears, concerns, and anxieties.
+One day while we were casually chatting, I asked the boys what they worried about.
+At first they were a bit tentative, but soon they flooded me with various issues that were on their minds.

 1. Being accepted by peers

 Boys have a strong desire to fit in and will do almost anything to get other kids to like them—even to their own detriment.
 No one wants to be an outcast, so middle school boys are often willing to hang on to destructive relationships just to have a friend.

 As parents, we must talk about and model the Golden Rule (treating others the way we want to be treated) and respect at home, so our children can use that as a standard when interacting with their peers.